 7. “I am Proud of You”

-Children need to hear that you are proud of them regularly, and not just when they do something memorable or gain recognition for an achievement.
+Children need to hear those phrases so they know you are proud of them regularly, and not just when they do something memorable or gain recognition for an achievement.

 There’s a big difference between being proud of your children when they do something special and being proud of them for the people they are becoming.